-Energy savings and peak demand reductions per unit are presented Table 53 through Table 59 for new construction buildings and alterations.
+Energy savings and peak demand reduction per unit are presented Table 50 through Table 62 for new construction buildings and alterations.
 The per-unit energy savings figures do not account for naturally occurring market adoption or compliance rates.
 The results tables are presented in the following order:

+New Construction:

-- New Construction: - Curtainwall/ Storefronts category: 5-story and 10-story prototypes - A combined category All Others for Fixed, Operable Fenestrations, and Glazed Doors: 5-story and 10-story prototypes - Alterations: - o Curtainwall/storefronts: high rise existing prototype - Combined fixed, operable, and glazed doors: high rise existing prototype
+- Curtainwall/ Storefronts category: 5-story and 10-story prototypes - NAFS Performance Class AW: 5-story and 10-story prototypes - o A combined category All Others for Fixed, Operable Fenestrations, and Glazed Doors: 2-story, 3-story, 5-story, and 10-story prototypes - Alterations: - Curtainwall/storefronts and glazed doors: high rise existing prototype - NAFS Performance Class AW: high rise existing prototype - Combined fixed and operable all others: high rise and low-rise existing prototypes

-In Table 53 and Table 54 for curtainwall windows in new construction, per-unit electricity use for the first year are expected to range between an increase of 62.92 kWh/yr to a savings of 0.65 kWh/yr and natural gas savings from 0.74 to 17.05 therms/yr, depending upon prototype building and climate zone.
+Table 50 and Table 51 show savings for curtainwall and storefront windows in newly constructed buildings.
+The change in Climate Zones 1 and 16 is estimated to impact 0.1 percent of all multifamily buildings.
+Per-unit electricity use for the first year are expected to range between an increase of 3.77 kWh/yr to a savings of 61.51 kWh/yr and natural gas savings from 3.22 to 8.47 therms/yr, depending upon prototype building and climate zone.
 Demand changes are expected to range between an increase of 0.02 kW and savings of 0 kW.